chquek/Airflow-UI/README.md

 Kinisi Airflow UI is a Web base UI to design airflow DAGs graphically.
 It is a containerised application with integrated Notebook and Airflow wbeserver built in to allow quick development of modules.
 [See this link for more information and videos](https://www.kinisi.biz)

-This repo is to be used together with the [test environment](https://github.com/chquek/Airflow-Testenv).
-Some of the demo DAGs require connectivity to databases and REST server.
-This test environment provides the following containers :

-- DB2 ( SSL and non-SSL )
-- MySQL ( SSL and non-SSL )
-- Rest API server

 ## Requirements

 A VM with the following installed ( as root ) :